node-oauth/node-oauth2-server/docs/misc/pkce.rst

 .. _PKCE#authorizationResponse:

-..
-B:: The Authorization Endpoint responds as usual but records "t(code_verifier)" and the transformation method.
+    B. The Authorization Endpoint responds as usual but records "t(code_verifier)" and the transformation method.

 The ``AuthorizeHandler.handle`` saves code challenge and code challenge method automatically via ``model.saveAuthorizationCode``.
 Note that this calls your model with additional arguments ``codeChallenge`` and ``codeChallengeMethod``.